 While creating a call to action, you should understand psychology, how users move around your websites, and what they are looking for.
 With a proper understanding of all these aspects, you’ll be able to create a better call to action that provides an excellent user experience.

 Moreover, a call to action should be vibrant from your web app’s design so that it is easy to spot.
-It would be best if you also proofread your call-to-action wordings to ensure that they are good and can entice users to make a move.
+It would be best to proofread your call-to-action wordings to ensure they are good and can entice users to make a move.

 5) Responsive Design

 Having a mobile-friendly and responsive design is the best UI/UX improvement you can make on your website.
-Mobile devices have smaller screens, and due to that, you cannot use the same design across all platforms.
+Mobile devices have smaller screens, so you cannot use the same design across all platforms.
 Today a large number of website traffic originates from mobile devices, and it is important to consider optimization seriously.

-You should make your Web App responsive to different screen sizes, and that will boost your customer satisfaction a lot.
+You should make your Web App responsive to different screen sizes, which will greatly boost your customer satisfaction.
 Websites that are not optimized for mobile devices often find users bouncing out significantly, and they don’t make any significant progress.
 Such unoptimized websites are also penalized by search engine crawlers.
 So, if you want to provide an excellent user experience across all devices, go responsive, and redesign your websites so that they adopt different screens quickly.